-Now this one is tricky because the collapse of a colony can be confused for absconding.
+Now this one is tricky because the collapse of a colony can be confused with absconding.

-This is because the mite to bee ration can be overwhelming for the bees in the fall.
+This is because the mite to bee ratio can be overwhelming for the bees in the fall.
 Collapse can happen in a matter of a few weeks.

 This means that you can lose the colony between inspection visits.